neoforged/Documentation/docs/inventories/transactions.md

 ## Resources

 `Resource`s represent the backing object that is transacted upon.
-Each `Resource` is meant to be immutable, containing what the object is rather than how much is being transferred.
+Each `Resource` is meant to be immutable, containing what kind of object is used, not the number of objects being transferred.
 For example, the transaction 'five apples for an emerald', contains the `Resource`s 'apple' and 'emerald', not 'five apples' and 'one emerald'.

 As such, every `Resource` has the following three properties: